borisd13/RoboND-Rover-Project/README.md

 ![alt text](misc/project_example.PNG "Project example")

 ### Projection of rover capture to world map
-Once the pixels were identified in the local coordinates of the rover, we used its position to project them towards the world map and identify the coordinates of explored area, using different colors for rocks, ground, and obstacles.
+Once the pixels were identified in the local coordinates of the rover, we used their position to project them towards the world map and identify the coordinates of explored area, using different colors for rocks (green), ground (blue), and obstacles (red).

 ![alt text](misc/project_example_map.PNG "Project example map")